Futiax/McMovieMaker/README.md

 ## Info

-Pour l'instant uniquement sur windows.
+For the moment, only on Windows.

-Compter environ 4sec par seconde de vidéo
+Approximately 4sec per second of video
-Soit 15sec de video/minute de conversion
+15sec of video/minute of conversion
-Compter un rapport de environ 1sec/1sec pour une vidéo en noire et blanc
+Count on a ratio of about 1sec/1sec for a black & white video.

 ## Authors